-My drawing, painting, and writing dive into the sensory experience of a moment.
+The drawing, painting, and writing in my Scroll Series dive into the sensory experiences of a moment.
 In unfurling scrolls, layered watercolors, and instantaneous sketches, I contort representations of my insides to depict my anatomy as it feels.
 My work speaks to a compassionate practice and an ongoing process of confrontation and acceptance.

 A need to understand “how I work” directly inspired my Scroll Series.
 Chronic migraines necessitated a routine of self-care including osteopathy, yoga, and psychology.
 After an immersive dive into the myriad of research on migraines I understood that, while not unique to women, migraines impact women more than men.
 In this climate of violence against women, I take ownership over my body by claiming my own pain, pleasure, and process.

 The title of this project reflects my starting point for each artwork, during which I mentally scroll through my body.
 I do not sketch or plan outside of creating a preparatory list of feelings, twinges, or sensations in my journal.
 I might write, “Left eye blurry” or “Right rib pulling down and poking out,” in vertical lists that have come to feel like poems.
 This writing informs the sort of anatomy I represent.

 As I paint, I pause to consider the space between my shoulder blades or the pull on my neck when I slowly roll it to one side.
 When I close my eyes, I see muscles constrict and when I open them I drag color across the page in tight lines.
 I embed myself in my painting.